simplemindedbot/simplemindedbot/content/navigating-the-ethical-landscape-of-the-ai-anthropologist.md

 #### Informed Consent

 Employees should give **informed consent**, meaning they understand what data is being collected, how it will be used, and the benefits and potential risks involved.
-This requires clear, accessible communication—technical jargon should be avoided so that all employees, regardless of their role or background, can make informed decisions about their participation.
+This requires clear, accessible communication-technical jargon should be avoided so that all employees, regardless of their role or background, can make informed decisions about their participation.

 Organizations can also ensure that employees can **revoke consent** at any time without repercussions.
 This flexibility respects employees' autonomy and reinforces trust.
 Ethical AI use in the workplace can draw from principles like those outlined in [IBM's ethical guidelines for AI](https://www.ibm.com/watson/ai-ethics/), which emphasize informed consent as a foundational principle.